clij/clij2-docs/reference_gaussianBlur3D.md

 Categories:  Noise, [Filter](https://clij.github.io/clij2-docs/reference__filter)

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clij2_-2.2.0.19.jar.

 ### gaussianBlur3D is often followed by
 * <a href="reference_subtractImages">subtractImages</a> (1)
+* <a href="reference_release">release</a> (1)
 * <a href="reference_threshold">threshold</a> (1)
 * <a href="reference_detectMaximaBox">detectMaximaBox</a> (1)